Gateway Arch: Delays and lawsuits

 In 1964, the Pittsburgh-Des Moines Steel Company of Warren, Pennsylvania, sued MacDonald for $665,317 for tax concerns.
 In 1965, NPS requested that Pittsburgh-Des Moines Steel remove the prominent letters "P-D-M" (its initials) from a creeper derrick used for construction, contending that it was promotional and violated federal law with regards to advertising on national monuments.
 Although Pittsburgh-Des Moines Steel initially refused to pursue what it considered a precarious venture, the company relented after discovering that leaving the initials would cost $225,000 and after that, $42,000 per month, and the NPS dropped its lawsuit.

 On October 26, 1965, the International Association of Ironworkers delayed work to ascertain that the arch was safe.
 After NPS director Kenneth Chapman gave his word that conditions were "perfectly safe," construction resumed on October 27.
 After the discovery of 16 defects, the tram was also delayed from running.
 The Bi-State Development Agency assessed that it suffered losses of $2,000 for each day the trains were stagnant.

 On January 7, 1966, members of AFL–CIO deserted their work on the visitor center, refusing to work with plumbers affiliated with Congress of Industrial Unions (CIU), which represented black plumbers.
 A representative of AFL–CIO said, "This policy has nothing to do with race.
 Our experience is that these CIU members have in the past worked for substandard wages."
 CIU applied to the National Labor Relations Board (NLRB) for an injunction that required the AFL–CIO laborers to return to work.
 On February 7, Judge John Keating Regan ruled that AFL–CIO workers had participated in a secondary boycott.
 By February 11, AFL–CIO resumed work on the arch, and an AFL–CIO contractor declared that ten African Americans were apprenticed for arch labor.
 The standstill in work lasted a month.
-Considering how large Federal projects often "go haywire", Secretary of War Newton D. Baker said, "This memorial will be like a cathedral; built slowly but surely."